bdnorris/design-to-dev-guide/content/accessibility.md

 Anyone with any familiarity with HTML probably knows about the importance of alternative or "alt" text.
 Using the `alt` attribute on your image tags is important for SEO and for accessibility.

 However, the context of the image may determine how alt text should be used, and it's worth looking into what proper alt text actually looks like for accessibility, rather than SEO.

-Make sure your CMS allows for alt text and implements it properly.

 Make sure content editors are providing alt text along with images.